ingobeans/peri/README.md

 * [N] None - no colors
 * [E] Electronegativity - color is based on electronegativity with a gradient from green to yellow to red
 * [T] Type based - elements are grouped based on color (what's shown in the above screenshot)

+you can either use the mouse to select elements, use the arrow keys, or press S to select an element by its symbol.